Day 42: Plymouth to Seaton

 View towards the chapel on Rame Head.

-The 360 degree views from Rame Head are wonderful.
-There are coasteerers far down below, leaping off the rocks into the sea.
+The 360-degree views from Rame Head are wonderful.
+Far below, coasteerers leap off the rocks into the sea.
 I wish I could do the same to cool down.
 A wet dog joins me, hoping to share my sandwich.

 The rest of the afternoon walk is lovely, despite the heat.
 Things start to go wrong when I reach Portwrinkle, my intended stop for the night.
 There are no campsites nearby so I must wild camp.
-It is a steep climb out of the village and the path is narrow with high vegetation on both sides.
+It’s a steep climb out of the village and the path is narrow with high vegetation on both sides.
 I walk a couple of miles without finding a single open space to pitch my tent, finally arriving at the next village, Downderry.
 I am starting to flag and there is a welcome sign for a campsite inland.
-Why was it not shown on my google map search?
-It is a naturist camp!
-I am spared a difficult decision as it is closed.
+Why was it not shown on my Google map search?
+It’s a naturist camp!
+I’m spared a difficult decision as it is closed.

 I trudge on for another few miles, along roads through Seaton, and back up the cliffs.
 There is still nothing but an overgrown track.
 The sun is setting, which is great for photos, but not good for my sanity.

-It is getting too dark to see clearly under the overhanging trees, when I spot a gate into a farm field.
-There is a tiny, rough patch of earth, surrounded by long grass, which makes me a little apprehensive about ticks, but I have little choice.
+It’s getting too dark to see clearly under the overhanging trees when I spot a gate into a farm field.
+There’s a tiny, rough patch of earth, surrounded by long grass, which makes me a little apprehensive about ticks, but I have little choice.
 Using my head torch, I quickly get the tent up and jump inside.
 I had better be up and away early before the farmer comes round.
 I fall asleep to the sound of nearby sheep.

 Postscript: Rame Head features in the sea shanty “Spanish Ladies”, as the second point of England sighted (after Dodman Point – which lies ahead) when sailing north from Spain.
-The lyrics map out my journey along the South coast, with even a special mention for Dungeness.
+The lyrics map out my journey along the South Coast, with even a special mention of Dungeness.
 Check out this beautiful version by Sarah Blasko: https://youtu.be/9tRYMqLHu0U.
 Slightly better than the version by Robert Shaw in Jaws!

 Walk distance: 18 miles.